 Over the past few decades, global economic changes have led many businesses to manufacture their products overseas.
 Working with factories around the world can create a pathway out of poverty for some people, and can positively influence workplace standards more broadly.
 But it can also lead to exploitation if steps aren’t taken to ensure the fair treatment of workers, since some countries still lack adequate laws and enforcement to protect them.

 How MEC fits in the global supply chain

 MEC developed our first supplier code of conduct and factory audit program in the early 2000s, and our current standards and audit programs are in place for every factory that makes MEC Label products.
 We’re currently making products in 15 countries, including Canada and the US.

 Human rights and labour violations have no boundaries.
 We’re always communicating with the factories we work with through audits, remediation plans, training and empowerment projects (such as Fair Trade).
 Through our programs, we’ve uncovered and remediated issues around health and safety, excessive overtime, inaccurate records, forced labour and child labour.
-As part of working in a global supply chain, it’s our responsibility as a co-op and our promise to members to know where and how your MEC Label gear and clothing are made.
+As part of working in a global supply chain, it’s our responsibility and our promise to you to know where and how your MEC Label gear and clothing are made.

 How MEC selects and onboards factories

 Our teams make sure the factory meets our requirements for quality, innovation, and social and environmental responsibility before we start working with them.
 This process sets the foundation for a long-lasting partnership:

 What do we need to create?

 It all starts with a question: why does MEC Label want to create something new?
 Once we have a clear reason and goals, we look at timelines, volume and other requirements to help us narrow down our search for factory partners to make what we have in mind.